El Centro Legal Projects

 Confidentiality Notice: Confidential information received via email is not subject to lawyer-client confidentiality.
 Therefore, chairs cannot conduct intake interviews with potential veteran clients via email.

-While the student-run El-Centro Veterans Legal Clinic cannot conduct intake interviews via email, the UCLA Veterans Legal Clinic does conduct phone intake interviews according to a regularly updated schedule on the clinic's homepage.
+While the student-run El-Centro Veterans Legal Project cannot conduct intake interviews via email, the UCLA Veterans Legal Clinic does conduct phone intake interviews according to a regularly updated schedule on the clinic's homepage.

-The Workers’ Rights Clinic works with Bet Tzedek’s Employment Rights Project to assist people with employment issues.
-Clinic participants interview workers about issues they are facing including wage theft, discrimination and sexual harassment, unemployment insurance, unsafe working conditions, and retaliation.
+The Workers’ Rights Project works with Bet Tzedek’s Employment Rights Project to assist people with employment issues.
+Project participants interview workers about issues they are facing including wage theft, discrimination and sexual harassment, unemployment insurance, unsafe working conditions, and retaliation.

 Community Partner: